meng1994412/Advanced_Computer_Vision/README.md

 ## Objectives
 * Develop a program that can detect a person and his/her face in a given video, and then recognize him/her by using features in the pre-trained model of that person.
+* Used Haar features of frontal face to detect subject face and turned on the webcam to capture the sample images of the subject.
+* Extracted face in the sample images and implemented LBP to construct the pre-trained model of each subject.
+* Implemented HOG with pre-trained SVM to detect each subject and used LBP feature model to recognize the subject.
+* The subject will be labeled uniquely if he/she is recognized.

 ## Requirements
 * Python3 (3.6)